birdaloguz/movie_recsys/README.md

 # Movie Recommendation Systems

 This application is a Django based movie recommendation system.
 It includes various collaborative filtering methods and flexible for any user/rating dataset.
-For this demo [MovieLens 20M dataset](https://grouplens.org/datasets/movielens/20m/) is used.
-The dataset contain 20 million ratings and 465,000 tag applications applied to 27,000 movies by 138,000 users.
-Includes tag genome data with 12 million relevance scores across 1,100 tags.
+For this demo [Movie Tweetings](https://github.com/sidooms/MovieTweetings) is used.
+It contains over 60,000 ratings provided by more than 12,000 users on 8,000 unique items.

 Here are the collaborative filtering methods used:
 * KNN